Fesmaster/ThousandEyesCampaign/charoptions/avarian-characters.md

 ### Magical Manipulations
-At 10th level, you have learned to manipulate the nature of magical effects around you by manipulateing the curon field.
+At 10th level, you have learned to manipulate the nature of magical effects around you by manipulateing the Curon field.
 You can expend two Supercharge Points to change the damage type of a cantrip you cast, or, as a reaction, spells cast by others or effects of magical artifacts.
 If the caster is not friendly, you must suceed on a Intelligence check against their spell save DC for your manipulations to have any effect.

 However, the damage types Piercing, Slashing, and Bludgeoning cannot be chosen, as they are more representative of damage from a tactile source rather than from a magical source.

+### Magic Divergance
+At 20th level, your mastery of sublte manipulations of the Curon Field allows you to divert it around an individual, though it takes a great deal of strength.

+Once per day, you can prevent a creature from casting a spell.
+You can do this as a reaction or as a held action.
+They loose the spell slot, but the spell simply has no effect.
+This can be used to interrupt long cast spells, in which they only know of the failure at the end of the casting time.

 ## Subclass
 Different Averians specialize in different areas.
 Those are listed here.